manupanu/dotfiles/README.md

         # or
         python mdm.py -n -f
         ```
+    > [!WARNING]

-    **Note for Windows Users:** You might need to run the script as Administrator or enable Developer Mode to create symbolic links.
+    > **Note for Windows Users:** You might need to run the script as Administrator or enable Developer Mode to create symbolic links.
 The script will provide guidance if it encounters permission errors.

 ## Configuration (`links.yaml`)

 The core of the setup is the `links.yaml` file.
 It defines which files/directories in this repository should be linked to which locations in your home directory.